MicrosoftDocs/memdocs/sccm/core/plan-design/configs/performance-based-site-size-guidance.md

 **Notes**

 1. **Cores**: Configuration Manager performs many simultaneous processes, so needs a certain minimum number of CPU cores for various site sizes.
 While cores get faster each year, ensuring a certain minimum number of cores working in parallel is important.
 In general, any server-level CPU produced after 2015 meets the basic performance needs for the cores specified in the table.
-Configuration Manager takes advantage of additional cores beyond the recommendations, but generally, once the minimum suggested cores are available, prioritize investment in additional CPU resources by increasing the speed of existing cores and not by adding more, slower cores to your servers.
-For example, given the choice between 16 faster cores or 24 slower cores, Configuration Manager will perform better on key processing tasks with the 16 fast cores, assuming enough other system resources, especially disk IOPS, are available.
+Configuration Manager takes advantage of additional cores beyond the recommendations, but generally, once you have the minimum suggested cores, prioritize investment in additional CPU resources by increasing the speed of existing cores and not by adding more, slower cores to your servers.
+For example, given the choice between 16 faster cores or 24 slower cores, Configuration Manager will perform better on key processing tasks with the 16 fast cores, assuming enough other system resources like disk IOPS are available.

    The relationship between cores and memory is also important.
 In general, having less than 3-4 GB of RAM per core reduces the total processing capability on your SQL servers.
 You need more RAM per core when SQL is co-located with the site server components.

    > [!NOTE]
-   > All testing set machine power plans to allow maximum CPU power consumption and performance.
+   > All testing sets machine power plans to allow maximum CPU power consumption and performance.

-2. **IOPS: Inboxes and IOPS: SQL:** refer to the IOPS needs for the Configuration Manager and SQL logical drives.
+2. **IOPS: Inboxes and IOPS: SQL** refer to the IOPS needs for the Configuration Manager and SQL logical drives.
 The **IOPS: Inboxes** column shows the IOPS requirements for the logical drive where the Configuration Manager inbox directories reside.
 The **IOPS: SQL** column shows the total IOPS needs for the logical drive(s) that various SQL files use.
 These columns are different because the two drives should have different formatting.
 For more information and examples on suggested SQL disk configurations and file best practices, including details on splitting them across multiple volumes, see [article].

-   Both of these IOPS columns use data generated with the industry-standard tool, *Diskspd*.
-See [Measure IOPS disk writes](#how-to-measure-iops-disk-writes) for instructions on duplicating these measurements.
+   Both of these IOPS columns use data from the industry-standard tool, *Diskspd*.
+See [How to measure disk performance](#how-to-measure-disk-performance) for instructions on duplicating these measurements.
 In general, once you meet basic CPU and memory requirements, the storage subsystem has the largest impact on site performance, and improvements here will give the most payback on investment.

 3.  **Storage space required:** These real-world values may differ from other documented recommendations.
 We provide these numbers only as a general guideline; individual requirements could vary widely.
 Carefully plan for disk space needs before site installation.
 Assume that some amount of this storage remains as free disk space most of the time.
 Use this space as buffer, if needed, in a recovery scenario, and for upgrade scenarios that need free disk space for setup package expansion.
 Your site may require additional storage for large amounts of data collection, longer periods of data retention, and large amounts of software distribution content, which you can also store on separate, lower-throughput volumes.

-## How to measure IOPS disk writes
+## How to measure disk performance

 You can use the industry-standard tool *Diskspd* to provide standardized suggestions for the IOPS that various-sized Configuration Manager environments require.
 While not exhaustive, the following test methodology and command lines provide a simple and reproducible way to get an estimate of the throughput of your servers' disk subsystem, compared to the general recommended IOPS in the preceding table.

-See [Example disk configurations](#example-disk-configurations) for test results with a variety of hardware in lab environments.
+See [Example disk configurations](#example-disk-configurations) for test results from a variety of hardware in lab environments.
 You can use the data for a rough starting point when designing the storage subsystem for a new environment from scratch.

-### To test IOPS
+### To test disk IOPS
 1. Download the *Diskspd* utility here: [https://gallery.technet.microsoft.com/DiskSpd-A-Robust-Storage-6ef84e62](https://gallery.technet.microsoft.com/DiskSpd-A-Robust-Storage-6ef84e62).

 1. Make sure you have at least 100 GB of free disk space, and disable any apps that might interfere or cause extra load on the disk, such as active antivirus scanning of that directory, SQL, or SMSExec.